heavymetalavo/craft-aialttext/README.md

 For more information about these settings, refer to the [OpenAI API documentation](https://platform.openai.com/docs/guides/images).

-## How to Use

-1. Check the plugin settings are suitable for your project
-2. Go to the **Assets** section in the Control Panel to view the table of assets
-3. Select the checkboxes of all the assets you want to generate alt text for
-4. Click the **Actions** button and select **Generate AI Alt Text**
-5. The plugin will queue jobs to generate alt text for each selected asset

 ## Troubleshooting

 - If the plugin returns errors about API authentication, verify your API key.